egantech05/restcountries-test/README.md

 The repo consist of two parts:

-1. Test Automation (Jest)
+1. Test Automation
-2. Console Application Development (Call Routing Helper)
+2. Console Application Development (Call Router)

 The project uses the REST Countries API as the data source.